 Please note that for instructional classes and certain guided tours we outfit you in our wetsuits.
 For example: Intro Sea Kayaking Class, SUP Intro Class, Advanced Paddle Class, Angel Islands Skills Class, Paddle The Gate, Angel Island Crossing, Coastal Paddle, SUP the Golden Gate.

-We launch and land from our specially designed floating dock.
+When renting kayaks and Stand Up boards we launch and land from our specially designed floating dock.
 Your feet will stay dry and you have the option of going barefoot on the paddleboards and sit-on-top kayaks.
 Other appropriate footwear could be booties, water shoes, teva-type sandals or old sneakers.
 Flip flops are not a great option.
 If it’s a cooler time of year wear wool or synthetic socks that keep your feet warmer even if they get a bit wet.
-Angel Island Crossing, Coastal Paddle, SUP the Golden Gate.

 Additional Stuff to bring and reminders:

 a small snack and a water bottle